Basit-Dev/JobMate/README.md

 This application lets property managers and engineers:
 - **Book maintenance jobs** such as boiler servicing, repairs, and inspections
 - **View and manage job history** with status updates and filtering
-- **Add new properties and tenants** to assign jobs more efficiently
 - **Track job statuses** (Pending, In Progress, Completed) via a dashboard
 - **Assign engineers** to individual jobs
 - **Invoice jobs** add jobs to shopping cart